 Felix Mendelssohn (1809–1847): A Midsummer Night’s Dream, Op.
 61 (1842)

-Dream, inspired by Shakespeare’s play.
+Mendelssohn was only seventeen when he composed an Overture to A Midsummer Night’s Dream, inspired by Shakespeare’s play.
 Sixteen years later, he was commissioned by King Frederick William IV of Prussia to write additional incidental music for a stage production of the play, resulting in Op.
 61. The full score includes fourteen movements, of which the Overture, Scherzo, Nocturne, and Wedding March have become the most popular ones, being frequently performed as standalone pieces.
 The Overture is notable for its representation of the fairy world through shimmering string textures and quick and agile rhythms.
 The Scherzo, with its light woodwind writing, continues this magical atmosphere and provides material that serves as a transition between acts in the play.
 Featuring a prominent horn melody, the Nocturne depicts the romantic rest of the characters, while the Wedding March has become one of the most recognisable pieces of ceremonial music worldwide.

 Interval